Rafael-Santamaria-Ortega/linux-crash-course/login_n_doc.md

 - Terminal Emulator: graphical app that runs in a window and does a similar thing.
 - Virtual Terminal: ctrl+alt+F2

 This concepts come from the old days of computing, as computers were expensive, companies only bought a single one for everyone.
 Nevertheless, multiple people could connect to it through different devices and use it, even at the same time.Those devices were *consoles* and *terminals*.
-Nowadays, they are software, instead of software.
+Nowadays, they are software, instead of hardware.

 In CLI you open a virtual terminal; whereas in GUI, you open a terminal emulator to login and type commands.
 In practice, it's very usual to login in to remote Linux systems, instead of local ones (*Local GUI systems:* something you can physically acces, like a computer in my desk).
 A server running on Google Cloud is remote, usally when Linux is installed in such servers it doesn't have a GUI but a CLI.
 However, sometimes you would get GUI's.
 This makes it very easy to login (don't forget to log out!).
 If there is a server oriented Linux OS in the device with no GUI, login is also easy too as you can simply type username and password.
 When done, type exit to log out.